entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

    ``` sh
    ent bundle pack
    ```
-   The `pack` command builds the widget, then constructs a Docker image for the bundle.
+   This builds the widget and constructs a Docker image for the bundle.

 6. Publish the Docker image to a Docker registry:
    ``` sh